elixir-lang/elixir-lang.github.com/_posts/2023-12-22-elixir-v1-16-0-released.markdown

 via tooling, documentation, and precise feedback, while keeping the language stable and compatible.

-The major improvements in this release is the addition of compiler diagnostics and extensive improvements to our docs in the forms of guides, anti-patterns, diagrams and more.
+The notable improvements in this release are the addition of compiler diagnostics and extensive improvements to our docs in the forms of guides, anti-patterns, diagrams and more.